ramachandran-lab/soft-sweeps-dev-v2/README.md

 This git repo contains the following directories:

-1. /scripts/simulations/ scripts for performing the simulations and calculating summary statistics, contains a copy of ...
+1. /scripts/simulations/ scripts for performing the simulations and calculating summary statistics

 2. /scripts/applications/ scripts for preprocessing the 1000 Genomes Phase 1 raw haplotype data